 Birdwatching Tours in Uruguay

-Birding With Me invites you to meet the birds of Uruguay, the land that lies to the east of the river that the Guaraní indians named "the river of the colorful birds".
+Birding With Me invites you to meet the birds of Uruguay, a country whose Guarani name means "River Of Colorful Birds".
 This territory has an interesting richness of birds, as a result of a great diversity of environments.
 Birdwatching in Uruguay is very enjoyable and productive; this country is home to 50% of the birds of Argentina and 25% of the birds of Brazil, and they can be seen in short distances and in a short time.

 Come to discover the birds of Uruguay!

 Download the itineraries to learn more about the tours and the birds.
 Click here to get the bird list for Uruguay Get in contact with Birding With Me to learn about different options of accommodations and prices.
 We will be glad to organize a custom tour based on your preferences.

 East wetlands and ravines